apache/commons-crypto/README.md

 Documentation
 -------------

-More information can be found on the [Apache Commons Crypto homepage](https://commons.apache.org/proper/commons-crypto).
+More information can be found on the [homepage](https://commons.apache.org/proper/commons-crypto).
 The [JavaDoc](https://commons.apache.org/proper/commons-crypto/javadocs/api-release) can be browsed.
 Questions related to the usage of Apache Commons Crypto should be posted to the [user mailing list][ml].